-a) A bachelor's degree with a major4 in Catholic theology, religious education, or religious studies.
-This degree must include a minimum of 30 semester hours or 45 quarter hours of course work in theology, religious education, or religious studies.
+- a) A bachelor's degree with a major4 in Catholic theology, religious education, or religious studies.
+This degree must include a minimum of 30 semester hours (or 45 quarter hours) of course work in theology, religious education, or religious studies.
 A well-balanced program of study must include courses in scripture, doctrine, Church history, moral theology5, and liturgical/sacramental theology.
 Courses in pastoral ministry, prayer, and spirituality will be recognized.
 However, these courses cannot constitute the majority of credits.
+Religion teachers are to scan a copy of their university transcripts to Vocare Support to establish their qualifications. - b) An accredited college course in adolescent/developmental psychology, AND at least one accredited course in secondary teaching methods. - c) Successful completion of a minimum of one quarter of student teaching or an equivalent practicum in teaching.
+This practicum must include observation of classes, lesson planning, and supervised teaching.6

-- b) An accredited college course in adolescent/developmental psychology, AND at least one accredited course in secondary teaching methods. - c) Successful completion of a minimum of one quarter of student teaching or an equivalent practicum in teaching.
-This practicum must include observation of classes, lesson planning, and supervised teaching.6 - d) Review of the Archdiocese of Cincinnati policies regarding religious education, including legal and liability issues, and the Archdiocese of Cincinnati High School Religion Graded Course of Study. - e) Complete a Protecting God's Children workshop and remain Virtus® compliant. - f) Maintain engagement in the Vocare Certification Program of the Archdiocese of Cincinnati, including 10 credits of ongoing faith formation annually and involvement in a Missionary Discipleship faith-sharing group.
-(See the Office for Evangelization and Discipleship website for Vocare details.) - g) Attend at least one religious in-service program per year, and complete an Event Submission form in Vocare for credit.7
+- d) Review of the Archdiocese of Cincinnati policies regarding religious education, including legal and liability issues, and the Archdiocese of Cincinnati High School Religion Graded Course of Study. - e) Complete a Protecting God's Children workshop and maintain article compliance. - f) Maintain engagement in the Vocare Certification Program of the Archdiocese of Cincinnati, including 10 credits of ongoing faith formation annually.
+(See the Vocare website for details.) - g) Attend at least one religious in-service program per year, and complete an Event Submission form in Vocare for credit.7